Please keep them and their families in your prayers:

 - Patricia Schultz - wife of Deceased brother Ed Schultz, mother of our Deceased brother Ken.

-- Michael Shields - son of Brother Tom and Mary Shields.
+- Michael Shields - son of Brother Tom and Barbara Shields.
 A New York City Fire Fighter.
 Members of New York's Bravest came to pay their final respects to him and the family.

 - James Lord - Long time member of the Joyce Kilmer Council.
 Passed away on 07/07/17 at the age of 82.